MLutfor/CryptoClustering/README.md

 Create a scatter plot using hvPlot as follows:

-    Set the x-axis as "PC1" and the y-axis as "PC2".
+-Set the x-axis as "PC1" and the y-axis as "PC2".

-    Color the graph points with the labels found using K-means.
+-Color the graph points with the labels found using K-means.

-    Add the "coin_id" column in the hover_cols parameter to identify the cryptocurrency represented by each data point.
+-Add the "coin_id" column in the hover_cols parameter to identify the cryptocurrency represented by each data point.

 # Optimize the Clusters with Principal Component Analysis